-Berry picking is not one of the six priority public wildlife-dependant uses of the National Wildlife Refuge System but it is a historical use of the land before the refuge was established.
-The collection of native fruit is for personal (non-commercial) use on the refuge without a Special Use Permit required.
+Berry picking is not one of the six priority public wildlife-dependent uses of the National Wildlife Refuge System, but it is a historical use of the land before the refuge was established.
+The collection of native fruit is for personal (non-commercial) use on the refuge.
+A special use permit is not required.

-Mayhaw fruit ripens in late April-May with collection being very time consuming and quite difficult, with further complications by some years having the refuge flooded.
-No more than a few individuals even make an effort to gather mayhaws resulting in very little quantity of fruit actually removed, and therefore no restriction is made on the number of individuals allowed for this use.
+Mayhaw fruit ripens in late April-May, with collection being very time consuming and quite difficult, with further complications in some years by the refuge being flooded.
+No more than a few individuals even make an effort to gather mayhaws, resulting in very little quantity of fruit actually removed, and therefore no restriction is made on the number of individuals allowed for this use.

 Seldom has the refuge received a request for acorn collection.
 These will be evaluated on a case-bycase basis to determine if the cause is for reforestation and whether productivity of the tree species is available.
-Stipulations for area and methods of collection will be issued with a Special Use Permit.
+Stipulations for area and methods of collection will be issued with a special use permit.
 No commercial operations will be allowed.

-Berry-picking and acorn collection would be allowed on the entire refuge.
+Berry-picking and acorn collecting are allowed on the entire refuge.
 Mayhaws occur in the bottomland hardwoods, and blackberries/dewberries are in most any of the areas on the refuge.
-Picking would most likely occur in the mornings of late spring for Mayhaws and late summer for blackberries/dewberries.
-No extensive, or commercial equipment would be used.
-Mayhaw pickers may use cherry picking ladders to get in the tops of trees but would have to carry the ladder in and out on each trip.
+Picking would most likely occur in the mornings of late spring for mayhaws and late summer for blackberries/dewberries.
+No extensive or commercial equipment is allowed.
+Mayhaw pickers may use cherry picking ladders to get in the tops of trees, but would have to carry the ladder in and out on each trip.
 Mayhaws would primarily be picked in areas adjacent to roads or in water by boat.